-A LAN server that enables a network user to dial out of the network into the public switched telephone system, or to access leased lines for asynchronous communications.
-May also be called dial-in/dial-out servers or modem servers.
+A LAN server that enables a network user to dial out of the network into the publicswitched telephone system, or to accessed leased lines for asynchronous communications.
+This device also is called a dial-in/dial-out server or modem server.